 “If the college was to continue beyond the lives of the present workers it must have an endowment.”

 RANDOLPH CLARK – Reminiscences, 1919

-With oversight provided by the investment committee of the Board of Trustees, TCU’s chief investment officer and staff of investment professionals focus on preserving the endowment to last in perpetuity.
+With oversight provided by the investment committee of the Board of Trustees, TCU’s Chief Investment Officer and staff of investment and operations professionals focus on preserving the University’s investment assets to last in perpetuity.